 You can make your own cotton pads using organic cotton flannel.
 Or buy reusable pads on the internet.
 Gladrags sells them here.
 If you have very severe cramps try switching to organic cotton cloth pads.

 If you are a tampon user try switching to a Moon Cup.
 It’s a reusable cup that is inserted like a tampon.
 The Moon Cup catches your flow without the mess.
 You empty it, rinse, and reinsert several times a day.
 It’s both cheaper and safer than bleached disposable tampons.
 Find out more from Glad Rags here.
 The Moon Cup is made of silicone and is less prone to triggering allergy than the Keeper Cup, which is made from latex.
 Either option will last for years, so the upfront cost is small compared to buying disposable tampons.
 (Note: choose size A after you’ve given birth; size B for older teens and adults who have not given birth)

 Herbs that help elimination can help lessen painful periods

 During painful periods herbs can help by supporting the job the body is already doing.
 This isn’t the time for harsh elimination drugs.
 But supporting your liver, kidney, bowel, and uterus during this time will help lessen the pain.
 Adding herbs that reduce inflammation can also help.
 Since painful periods increase anxiety and moodiness, adding a calming herb like chamomile can help, too.

-I picked these herbs because I can easily grow them in my zone 3 climate (except ginger which I can buy at the grocery store.
+I picked these herbs because I can easily grow them in my zone 3 climate (except ginger which I can buy at the grocery store).
 There is nothing magical about these specific herbs except that they are local to me.
 It frustrates me when an herbal recipe calls for exotic ingredients but a common local herb would have sufficed.
 How to Plan Your Medicinal Herb Garden For Less Toil and More Fun

 So use this recipe as a guide for your own herbal alchemy.